RuyGuerra/blue-hunter/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Script for MS SQL Database creation

+`script.sql` in the root folder

+## Configuration File

+`/server/config.js`.
+Fill user, password, and server for database access.